dssg/hitchhikers-guide/sources/curriculum/software/basic_python.md

 # Python with SQL and Pandas

-We will need to import the virtual environment in which we are working to jupyter, so that we work with the same packages -and versions of those- within jupyter.
+We will need to import the virtual environment `food_inspections`, into jupyter.
 To do that, go to `/mnt/data/projects/food_inspections/` and type the following command:

 ```
 $ python -m ipykernel install --user --name=food_inspections --display-name food_inspections